Hello, in this post we will see what are different types of ledgers in GST.

 You can pay your liability under IGST with SGST input tax credit but you cannot pay your CGST liability.

 We have come to an end of this post on types of ledgers under GST.
-So, let us know about your views in the comments section below.
+Let us know about your views in the comments section below.